About me

 To study the interactions between gaseous and solid molecules, Giulia works with multi-wavelength observations of young stars and disks, using both space- and ground-based telescopes (e.g., JWST, ALMA, SMA, APEX).
 In particular her research is focused on the study of rocky planet-forming regions with JWST - More @ JWST & Publications

 She is a referee of the peer-reviewed journals: Nature Astronomy, The Astrophysical Journal, The Astrophysical Journal Letters, and Astronomy & Astrophysics.
-She served as a Postdoc Representative at the Max Planck Institute for Astronomy.

 In her free time, besides enjoying public outreach, she plays the cello.